Do you have a question for Access Dental Care?

 They are called wisdom teeth because of when they erupt, which is between 17 and 24.
 Not everyone’s wisdom teeth cause problems but for the majority of people, wisdom teeth are a painful experience and need to be extracted.

 It depends entirely upon your situation.
-Sometimes bridges are attached to dental implants.
-Because, you see, the dental implant is the artificial tooth root, the dental bridge is a series of three or more crowns fused together.
+Sometimes bridges are attached to dental implants, because the dental implant is the artificial tooth root and the dental bridge is a series of three or more crowns fused together.

 At Access Dental Care in Perth we offer Zoom!
 Tooth whitening as well as take-home whitening kits to suit your needs.
 Zoom!
-Tooth whitening can whiten your teeth up to eight shades and be completed in around one hour.
+Tooth whitening in-chair can whiten your teeth up to eight shades whiter and treatment only takes about one hour.

 At Access Dental Care in Perth we offer a number of sedation options to make patients feel more comfortable during treatment.
 Some of the sedation options we offer are: